You are required to attend all presentations and to provide feedback to each team.

 You should have two usability lists: usability goals and usability concerns.
 Usability goals are usability principles that you used to help guide your design.
 Usability concerns are potential usability problems that you hope you have designed for or uncertain if you have designed for it.
 If you use a bullet list, you should clearly describe each listed item in a few sentences succeeding the list.

-Before the cognitive walk through, your group should meet frequently to collaborate on the app design and prepare for the cognitive walkthrough.
-HU4642 members should also provide a wireframe document outlining the design: sizes, colors, html and css elements of the app.
+Before the cognitive walk through, your team should meet frequently to collaborate on the app design and prepare for the cognitive walkthrough.
 Post the Design documents on your website, clearly indicating the authors of the front end design.

 Meeting with Graduate Students